flypapertech/avian/README.md

 - Out of the box webpacking with sane defaults.
 Don't worry you can override and/or add to them whenever you want :)
 - A unique and easy to use component-based model that is flexible with popular frameworks such as Angular, Vue.js, ReactJS.
 - Supports popular view templating engines such as Pug, EJS, Handlebars and plain HTML.
-- Supports Fluentd and Bunyan logging frameworks out of the box
+- Supports Pino, Bunyan, and Fluentd logging frameworks.

 ## Installation

 ### NPM

 The latest stable release of Avian is available on [npmjs.com](https://www.npmjs.com/package/@flypapertech/avian).

 The most common scenario is to install Avian as a dependency of your project.